Got the latest from HTC? It’s time to install TWRP and root HTC U Ultra.

 - Charge your U Ultra to at least 60% battery level to avoid any mishaps during the process.

 - Enable USB debugging on your U Ultra.
 Don’t know how?
-This will help you.
+This guide will help you.

 - Install HTC USB drivers on your PC.